 Civic Leadership Forum Silicon Valley

-Civic Leadership Forum is presented by Silicon Valley Channel Ding Ding TV and India Currents four time a year since 2017.
-Over 1000 students, community leaders, parents, elected officials have participated.
+Civic Leadership Forum is presented by Silicon Valley Community Media Ding Ding TV, four-time a year since 2017, partnered with CLUSA and India Currents.
+Over 2000 Community leaders, Silicon Valley families, students and parents, and elected officials have participated.
 The contents from the forums have reached to 200,000 people in Silicon Valley Bay area and the United States.
-The forum provided a platform to empower the next generation in civic engagement and civic leadership in the Asian American communities while to create a national network of civic-minded organizations and leaders and work in unity.
+The forum provided a platform to empower civic engagement and civic leadership in the Asian American communities and our next generations while creating a national network of civic-minded organizations and leaders and work in unity.

 Please click on the images below to watch